 - Most of the ATMs in Tanzania can be found in the main towns and cities.
 It’s worth having plenty of cash on you.
 The maximum you will be able to take out from an ATM is $200.

-- On lots of occasions, people will try to over charge you.
+- In the tourist areas, people will try to overcharge you when visiting local restaurants and bars or booking tours from beach boys.
 If you are ever unsure, ask a friendly local what they pay and this will give you a guide.

 - You might want to avoid meat.
 Fridges are not common and hygiene practices to be desired.